Skip to main content

 // as input ("from" keyword), and producing an output ("to" keyword).

-// Inputs and outputs have to be further described by a valuetype.
+// Inputs and outputs have to be further described by a value type.

 transform MilesToKilometers {